derekburgess/jaws/docs/storage/repositories.md

 legacy alias, compute time, record count, and status so a stale retention plan fails without deleting a replacement.

+Applied retention supplies a minimal `AuditEvent`; validation, exact-scope deletion, and event creation share one transaction.
+Dry-run and a stale plan write no audit record.

 Pooled `all` is represented by `scope_pooled_all` and returns no history.
 Unstamped legacy profiles are retained in `scope_legacy_unstamped` with `legacy_quarantined` status.
 Version-aware writers require a computation timestamp and canonical `PROFILE_KEY`; readers